Shipping Container Types

-The decision between a 20ft and a 40ft container is influenced by a number of variables, including the type of freight being shipped, the destination, and the cost.
+The decision between a 20ft and a 40ft shipping container is influenced by a number of variables, including the type of freight being shipped, the destination, and the cost.
 The following are the benefits of each size of container:

 Benefits of a 20-foot container: